 The Truth About Public Wi-Fi Security (It's Worse Than You Think)

 The coffee shop Wi-Fi advice has been oversimplified for years — 'use a VPN, you'll be fine.'
-The actual threat model on public networks is more nuanced, some of the old attacks are less relevant now, and some newer ones are worse than ever.
+The actual threat model on public networks is more complicated, some of the old attacks are less relevant now, and some newer ones are worse than ever.
 Here's what's actually going on.

 The Man-in-the-Middle Reality